John Steinbeck famously said, “People don’t take trips – trips take people.” And you never know when the mood for adventure might strike.

 Trekking over imposing mountains, through dense forests, and past gleaming lakes, this story will make you long to explore the Great Outdoors and head out on your own adventure.

 15. Paddling North, by Audrey Sutherland

-Written with a simple, quiet confidence, Paddling North is the story of Sutherland’s experience and her approach to adventure – to calmly assess her priorities and then go for it – is extremely inspiring.
+Written with a simple, quiet confidence, Paddling North is the story of Sutherland’s experience and her approach to adventure – to calmly assess her priorities and then go for it.

 16. The Road, by Cormac McCarthy

-For an adventure book that will get your heart pumping and your spine tingling, there’s The Road by Cormac McCarthy.
+For an adventure book that’ll get your heart pumping and your spine tingling, there’s The Road by Cormac McCarthy.
 This profoundly moving post-apocalyptic novel is the story of a father and son’s journey across what’s now a scorched, ravaged America.

 With only a pistol to defend themselves against the lawless bandits and cannibals that stalk them, this is a gripping and haunting survival novel that is somehow bleak and terrible, but also beautiful and hopeful.

 Highlighting the very best and worst of humanity, The Road is ultimately a story about a journey, tenacity, and how the power of love can keep us alive.